Oztechan/CCC/README.md

 ## Branches
 - [master](https://github.com/CurrencyConverterCalculator/CCC/tree/master) - Kotlin Multi Platform (WIP)

-  -  android - compeletelly moved to KMP (in beta)
+  -  android - completely moved to KMP (in beta, staged %10 in Production)
   -  ios, In progress
-  -  backend, compeletelly moved to KMP, (in beta)
+  -  backend, completely moved to KMP, (in beta)
   -  web, will be implemented
   -  desktop, will be implemented

-- [android](https://github.com/CurrencyConverterCalculator/CCC/tree/android) - Android market branch. (in Production)
+- [android](https://github.com/CurrencyConverterCalculator/CCC/tree/android) - Pure Android market branch (in Production).
+If you want to see how the app was implemented with pure Android technologies and libraries check this branch!

 - [minsdk16](https://github.com/CurrencyConverterCalculator/CCC/tree/minsdk16) - Android market branch with min sdk 16 support. (in Production for SDK16 - SDK21)